-How Saxon Grew Up on Their Second Album, ‘Wheels of Steel’
+How Saxon Raced Ahead on the More Mature ‘Wheels of Steel’

 The New Wave of British Heavy Metal was in full swing by May 1980.
 Iron Maiden's landmark debut had just arrived in stores a few weeks earlier, preceded by Def Leppard's first album, On Through the Night.
 But it was another band, Saxon, that raced ahead of the pack with its astonishingly polished and mature second album, Wheels of Steel.